zrythm/zrythm/doc/user/configuration/first-run-wizard.rst

 .. image:: /_static/img/first-run-path.png

-This is the path where Zrythm will use to save projects, temporary files, exported audio, etc. The default is "zrythm" in the user's directory.
+This is the path where Zrythm will save projects, temporary files, exported audio, etc. The default is "zrythm" in the user's directory.